Matt-Hill-83/Speedy_Key/README.md

 I wrote 1150 lines of code in ruby as a learning project before deciding to rewrite it in JavaScript.

 Features:
-- uses the guso graphics library.
+- uses the gosu graphics library.
 - handrolled event queue schedules responses to keystrokes
 - keystroke classes inherit from custom base class
 - custom timer prevents unwanted repeated keystrokes